mb-group/ois/README.md

 No execution mode provided.
 Exiting.
 ```
 ## Training mode
 Train a generalized potts model (the global statistical model) to sequences in a multiple-sequence alignment.
-To convert the sequencse in the apropriate format, use the fastaToMatrix.py utility (see [Utility Functions](#utility-functions)).
-The training is performed by approximate minimization of a L2-regularized log-likelihood function.
+To convert the sequences in the appropriate format, use the fastaToMatrix.py utility (see [Utility Functions](#utility-functions)).
+The training is performed by approximate minimization of an L2-regularized log-likelihood function.
 The gradient is estimated by Markov-Chain Monte-Carlo sampling at each iteration (Boltzman-learning approach).
 To run **X** parallel replicas to estimate the gradient, run

 ```shell
 $ mpirun -N X c3d train -f samplesFile [options]